alphafoobar/symmetrical-broccoli/README.md

 ## Deploy To AWS

-The AWS infrastructure in `infra/` provisions:
+Deployment is script-driven from the repository root.
+The infrastructure code in `infra/` provisions:

 - VPC with public and private subnets
 - ECR repository for the Spring Boot API image